hsu-github/AgrorithmFarm/README.md

 - Marketing collateral

 Agrorithm Farm allows users to make any requests through prompts abd supports file uploads and/or URL ingestion.
 The app combines Large Language Models (LLMs), image captioning, Retrieval-Augmented Generation (RAG), and dynamic slide generation into a seamless workflow.

-This project is the winner of **2025 AI Competition at University of Maryland**

 ---